The Thunderbolt & Bizarro Promotions Presents.....

 Vic Godard, Johnny Britton and The Subway Sect

-Vic Godard is a vocalist, Subway Sect frontman, songwriter and former postman, Johnny Britton is a a former member of legendary Bristol punk band 'The Primates' (who supported Vic at the Barton Hill Youth Club in 1977) who became a Bernard Rhodes protégé and the current, 'Club Left' version of The Subway Sect consist of Rob Marche, Sean McClusky and Chris Bostock, known to Bristolians as 'Joe Public' and the rest of the world as 'Jo Boxers'.
+Vic Godard is a vocalist, Subway Sect frontman, songwriter and former postman, Johnny Britton is a a former member of legendary Bristol punk band 'The Primates' (who supported Vic at the Barton Hill Youth Club in 1977) who became a Bernard Rhodes protégé and the current, 'Club Left' version of The Subway Sect consist of Rob Marche and Sean McClusky known to Bristolians as 'Joe Public' , Sean and Chris Bostock were in the Stingrays and together Rob, Chris and Sean had great success in the 'Jo Boxers'.
 They first played with Vic on the 'Stamp Of A Vamp' single in 1981.

 Formed at the suggestion of Sex Pistols manager Malcolm McLaren, Vic Godard and his Subway Sect have been long-term staples on the post-punk scene since 1976.
 They still regularly perform, albeit with an ever-changing line-up of band members.
 A resurgence of interest in his work has seen him find fans with, amongst others, Marc Riley on BBC 6Music, who has booked Vic and the boys for several live radio sessions.
 Meanwhile 2014 saw the release of an impressive double album career retrospective '30 Odd Years', covering an eclectic range of material, from punk to ska to cabaret/musichall and jazz.
 Vic now has his own record label 'Gnu Inc' where he has released singles and albums by himself and others.